 1. Inventory Lab – I have to say this is by far the best service I began using in 2013.
 One of my least favorite tasks has always been book keeping.
 When I started using Inventory Lab in August I was hooked immediately.
 The workflow is very easy to understand and get used to.
 Not only does it make seeing my “real” numbers possible every month with minimal extra time, it makes my shipments easier to process!
 If you have not yet started using Inventory Lab, I highly recommend trying them out.
-You can even get a free month of service by using the code: JESSICA.
+You can even get a free month of service with no credit card needed at sign up.

 2. Laser Printer – I purchased a laser printer in 2011 and it is one of my most used tool in this business.
 Not only does it save me time because it prints everything so quickly, I save money because I am no longer buying ink every couple of weeks.
 When I buy the Brother Brand High Yield Toner, I get at least 6 months of use out of one toner cartridge.
 This is the exact model that I use: Brother HL-2270DW.
 This one can do front and back (it pulls the paper back through, it doesn’t print both sides simultaneously), it is also able to be used wirelessly, which I have not actually figured out how to do yet :-/ If you don’t need wireless or duplex, then there is a less expensive model available as well, the Brother HL2230.